Connect with us

 Staying coherent and overcoming errors

 The quantum computing field faces significant hurdles in hardware and software development.
 Quantum computers are highly sensitive to any unintentional interactions with their environments.
-This to the phenomenon of decoherence, where qubits rapidly degrade to the 0 or 1 states of classical bits.
+This leads to the phenomenon of decoherence, where qubits rapidly degrade to the 0 or 1 states of classical bits.

 Building large-scale quantum computing systems capable of delivering on the promise of quantum speed-ups requires overcoming decoherence.
 The key is developing effective methods of suppressing and correcting quantum errors, an area my own research is focused on.